DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: Preliminaries: Data Selection for Policies and Datamodels

 \begin{definition}[Datamodeling problem] Given a prior dataset $\mathcal{D}$ and a learning algorithm $\mathcal{A}$, the {\em datamodeling problem} is the problem of predicting the behavior of a model trained on a subdataset $\mathcal{D}' \subset \mathcal{D}$ without actually training a model. \end{definition}

-If we had such an approximation in hand (assuming for now that we are able to compute one), we would approach the data selection problem \eqref{eq:optim} by solving the following optimization problem:
+If we had such an approximation in hand (assuming for now that we can compute one), we would approach the data selection problem in Eq.~\ref{eq:optim} by solving the following optimization problem:

-This problem is much more tractable than the original problem \eqref{eq:optim} because the datamodel $\hat{f}$ is typically much cheaper to compute than the learning algorithm and target metric $\mathcal{M}(\mathcal{A}(\cdot))$.
+This problem is much more tractable than the original problem in Eq.~\ref{eq:optim} because the datamodel $\hat{f}$ is typically much cheaper to compute than the learning algorithm and target metric $\mathcal{M}(\mathcal{A}(\cdot))$.
 For example, in supervised learning, recent works have shown that even {\em linear} datamodels---functions $\hat{f}$ that decompose additively in terms of their inputs $\mathcal{D}$---can be accurate predictors of model performance \citep{ilyas2022datamodels,lin2022measuring,park2023trak,bae2024training,chang2024scalable}.
 Intuitively, this means that we can assign a scalar value to each data point in $\mathcal{D}$ that indicates how much it contributes to the performance of the learning algorithm $\mathcal{A}$.

 Since leveraging an accurate datamodel $\hat{f}$ for data selection is straightforward, the main challenge in our work is {\em constructing} such a datamodel.
 That is, we need to find a way to build a function $\hat{f}$ that can predict, with nontrivial accuracy, the performance of the learning algorithm $\mathcal{A}$ on any given subset of the data $\mathcal{D}'$ {\em without actually training a policy on that subset}.
 In the next section, we describe our methods for constructing such a datamodel in the policy learning setting.